-5.5.1 Self-Help Option: Some harassment/discrimination may be stopped by means of self-help.
+5.5.1 Self-Help Option: Some harassment/discrimination may be stopped by means of selfhelp.
 Some people who engage in harassment/discrimination are unaware that their conduct is offensive and will stop if told to do so.
 Therefore, if it is reasonably possible under the circumstances, employees, unpaid interns, volunteers and contractors are encouraged to tell the perpetrator in person or in writing in clear and unambiguous words that the conduct is offensive and ask the perpetrator to stop.
 This should only be done if the employee or contractor feels comfortable with this approach.

 The employee/unpaid intern/volunteer/contractor should keep a written record of the alleged harassment/discrimination.
-The employee /contractor should also document attempts to utilize the self-help approach, again noting dates, times, witnesses, etc., and retain any written letters or notes from the alleged perpetrator pertaining to the harassment/discrimination.
+The employee/contractor should also document attempts to utilize the self-help approach, again noting dates, times, witnesses, etc., and retain any written letters or notes from the alleged perpetrator pertaining to the harassment/discrimination.

-5.5.2 Departmental Complaint: If the employee/unpaid intern/volunteer/contractor chooses not to use the self-help option or the self-help option has been unsuccessful in resolving the problem, the employee/contractor can file a complaint with their immediate supervisor, with any supervisor or manager in the department., or the Departmental EEO Representative shall receive the complaint; and refer the matter to the department head or the EEO Officer.
+5.5.2 Departmental Complaint: If the employee/unpaid intern/volunteer/contractor chooses not to use the self-help option or the self-help option has been unsuccessful in resolving the problem, the employee/contractor can file a complaint with their immediate supervisor, with any supervisor or manager in the department.

 The manager and/or supervisor who obtains knowledge of a complaint must immediately notify the department head and the EEO Officer.
 Investigation of the complaint will be immediately undertaken by the appropriate official.
-The employee/unpaid intern/volunteer/contractor will be asked to complete a complaint form and to provide all the harassment/discrimination documentation regarding prepared bv employee/unpaid intern/volunteer/contractor and notes, letters, etc., given to the employee/unpaid intern/volunteer/contractor by the alleged perpetrator.
+The employee/unpaid intern/volunteer/contractor will be asked to complete a complaint form and to provide all documentation regarding the harassment/discrimination prepared employee/unpaid intern/volunteer/contractor and notes, letters, etc., given to the employee/unpaid intern/volunteer/contractor by the alleged perpetrator.
 Findings of the investigation will be provided to the appropriate officials for the prompt resolution of the complaint and the complainant will be notified in writing of the completion of the investigation.

-5.5.3 County Complaint: An employee, unpaid intern, volunteer or contractor who does not wish to file the complaint with his/her department can file the complaint directly with the
+5.5.3 County Complaint: An employee, unpaid intern, volunteer or contractor who does not wish to file the complaint with his/her department can file the complaint directly with the EEO Officer, located at 675 Texas Street, Suite 1800, Fairfield, California 94533, telephone Number (707) 784-6170.

-Inception Date: 2/2/1982 Last Revision Date: 4/4/2017 By: Human Resources Page: 4 of 7
+Inception Date: 2/2/1982 Last Revision Date: 4/9/2019 By: Human Resources Page: 4 of 7